chalcolith/ironmeta/README.md

 ironmeta
 ========

 The IronMeta parser generator provides a programming language and application for generating pattern matchers on arbitrary streams of objects.
 It is an implementation of Alessandro Warth's OMeta system for C#.

-IronMeta is Copyright (C) 2009-2013 by the IronMeta Project.
+IronMeta is Copyright (C) 2013 Verophyle Informatics.

 IronMeta is available under the terms of the BSD License.